TimelessFun/PlexRelay/README.md

 ## Notes

+- This installation guide was designed for a TrueNAS Scale docker installation.
 - The bridge service caches stream data and MPEG-TS URLs to reduce API calls
 - Streams are automatically filtered to show only NBA, NFL, MLB, and NHL games
 - Expired games are automatically removed from the playlist